-Historical Collection/Focus Group Suggestions (November 2013): Parking While Working-Out at Athletics – in an effort to support Carleton’s Healthy Workplace (HWP) Initiative all permit holders can register with HWP and park in the pay and display lot when using the Athletics facilities.
+Historical Collection/Focus Group Suggestions (November 2013): Parking While Working-Out at Athletics – in an effort to support Carleton’s Healthy Workplace (HWP) Initiative all employee permit holders can register with HWP and park in the pay and display lot when using the Athletics facilities.